rust-lang/chalk/book/src/types/operations/fold.md

 A common use for `TypeFoldable` is to permit a substitution -- that is, replacing generic type parameters with their values.

-## From TypeFoldable to Folder to SuperFold and back again
+## From TypeFoldable to Folder to TypeSuperFoldable and back again

 The overall flow of folding is like this.